Skip to content

 The script [bases_07] shows how to define and use a dictionary, sometimes called an associative array.

-# a function that checks if the key husband exists in the spouses dictionary
+# a function that checks whether the husband key exists in the joint dictionary

 else: